SheenaShahangian/CS601_TermProject_Shahangian/README.md

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
 These include:

 * I have incorporated Flexbox for some of my multi-column layouts (as I read online that floats are less and less common these days and should start to be phased out, although I did use floats too to get some practice in).

+* I have used multiple ES6 functionality and higher, along with the content taught in Module 5.
+Specifically, I have used fetch to grab data from a JSON file I created.
+This file contains a list of places I have on my travel bucket list, which is pulled and populated in a list on the travels page on my website.
+For ES6 functionality and higher...

+* I have created custom imagery for my website, including my own logo, and icons that I personally designed.
+All images used on the website are also images that I have taken.

+* I have run all imagery through an image optimizer prior to being added to the website, to ensure they are not too large.